About

 Tamara V. Lucas in soft golden light

-I went to social work school because I wanted to understand systems.
-What I learned is that systems don't fail people; they were never built for them.
-The people my neighborhood relied on — the woman who watched the kids, the cousin who fixed the car, the friend who brought the casserole — were carrying entire local economies on unpaid backs.
+I studied psychology because I loved people.
+I went back for my Master's in Social Work because I wanted to understand why the systems built to help people so often failed them.
+What I learned is that systems don't fail people accidentally.
+They were never designed for them in the first place.
+The people my neighborhood relied on, the woman who watched the kids, the cousin who fixed the car, the friend who brought the casserole, were carrying entire local economies on unpaid backs.
+Nobody was counting it.
+Nobody was paying for it.

-I call myself a community architect because "founder" only describes one slice of the work.
-I build the structures community labor deserves — software, training, capital, story.
+I call myself a community architect because founder only describes one slice of the work.
+I build the structures that community labor deserves.

 Why this work